afnanenayet/mdfmt/README.md

 The config file option has not been implemented yet, mostly because the only configurable option is the text width.

+## Development

+This project was built using [stack](haskellstack.org).
+To build the project, use `stack build`.
+I also use [hlint](https://hackage.haskell.org/package/hlint) to lint the source.
+Feel free to open a PR if you think anything can be improved or if you want to contribute new features.

 ## Example

 Given the above portion of the readme, let's format it with this tool with